 We have published a special online issue of Impact which explores the multiple implications, opportunities and challenges associated with using AI across a range of educational contexts.
 The special issue includes a range of articles including reflections, case studies and original research.

-For the launch of the special edition of Impact on the safe and effective use of AI in education, we’ll be holding a webinar panel discussion featuring authors from the issue.
+For the launch of the special edition of Impact on the safe and effective use of AI in education, we held a webinar panel discussion featuring authors from the issue.
 The issue demonstrates how AI tools are being used in schools and discusses the benefits, issues and uncertainties surrounding the rapid uptake of this technology by educators and students.
 It looks at the impact AI could have on supporting students with SEND, the workload crisis and the role of the teacher, as well as discussing training requirements, data protection and AI policies.

 Location: Online via Zoom